 The CIA also introduced a new bachelor’s degree major in applied food studies, which uniquely prepares graduates to influence the future of food.
 Students in this program gain expertise in food systems, policy, and local and global food issues as they prepare for careers in advocacy and policy-making organizations, health agencies, restaurant kitchens, and food industry councils.

-2015: The CIA cracks open The Egg, its spectacular new student dining venue housed in the expanded Student Commons on the college's New York campus.
+2015: The CIA cracks open The Egg, its one-of-a-kind new student dining venue housed in the expanded Student Commons on the college’s New York campus.
 The same year, the CIA launches The Food Business School, its center for executive education.

 2016: An exciting evolution of the CIA bachelor’s degree program comes to fruition, as the college confers its first Bachelor of Business Administration degrees to students majoring in food business management.
 The internationally recognized BBA gives CIA graduates an even greater advantage as they pursue advanced degrees and/or career opportunities.